TL;DR

 3-day prep (4 hours total over 3 days)

-Day 1: brief + earnings call / latest funding announcement (30 min skim).
+Day 1: brief + earnings call or latest funding announcement (30-min skim).
 Day 2: read their tech blog top 3 posts + their docs landing page (60 min).
-Day 3: mock 30 min of questions out loud, then refine the questions you’ll ask them.
+Day 3: mock 30 minutes of questions out loud, then refine the questions you’ll ask them.

-- Output is generic → give AI the company’s blog URL or latest earnings deck — that grounds it.
+- Output is generic → give the AI the company’s blog URL or latest earnings deck.
+That grounds it in real text instead of training-data averages.

 - Output sounds like a press release → tell it: “I want what an employee would tell a friend at dinner, not what the CMO would say on a panel.”

-- Questions to ask them are obvious (“what’s the culture?”) → require: “the question must reference a specific thing from your sources — no questions you could ask any company.”
+- Questions to ask them are obvious (“what’s the culture?”) → require: “every question must reference a specific thing from your sources — no questions you could ask any company.”

 Common mistakes

-- Skipping the “questions I should ask them” — it’s the strongest signal of preparedness, and a generic question signals the opposite.
+- Skipping the “questions I should ask them” section.
+It’s the strongest signal of preparedness, and a generic question signals the opposite.

-- Same brief format regardless of role level — IC brief should focus on tech stack + team rituals; senior brief on roadmap + org dynamics.
+- Same brief format regardless of level.
+An IC brief should focus on tech stack + team rituals; a senior brief on roadmap + org dynamics.

-- Researching the company but not the interviewer — the interviewer’s recent talk / blog / project is often the highest-leverage 15 minutes.
+- Researching the company but not the interviewer.
+The interviewer’s recent talk, blog, or project is often the highest-leverage 15 minutes.

 FAQ

-- What if the company is pre-launch / no public footprint?
-Search for the founders’ previous talks, their LinkedIn posts, and any investor write-ups.
-If still nothing, prepare based on the JD and ask the interviewer “what does success look like in this role’s first 90 days” — that pulls the brief out of them.
+- What if the company is pre-launch with no public footprint?
+Search the founders’ previous talks, their LinkedIn posts, and any investor write-ups.
+If there’s still nothing, prepare from the JD and ask the interviewer “what does success look like in this role’s first 90 days” — that pulls the brief out of them.

 - How recent is too recent for AI?
-Anything past the model’s training cutoff is unreliable.
-Verify acquisitions, funding, and leadership changes from the company’s own press page or LinkedIn.
+Anything past the model’s training cutoff is unreliable unless the tool actually browsed a live page.
+Always verify acquisitions, funding, and leadership changes from the company’s own press page or LinkedIn.

-- What about Glassdoor / Blind for culture signals?
-Useful for sniffing red flags; weight individual posts low (selection bias).
+- What about Glassdoor or Blind for culture signals?
+Useful for sniffing out red flags, but weight individual posts low (selection bias).
 Patterns across 20+ posts matter.

 Related